JeffMuter/muse/readme.md

 FFMPEG     // for working with audio/video

-you'll need to add env files to each of the following repos. and you'll need to populat the following variables:
+you'll need to add env files to each of the following repos. and you'll need to populate the following variables:

 pigeon .env: